 Recycling and Waste

 Waste reduction is at the core of our sustainability initiatives.
-We aim to minimize the environmental impact of campus activities while encouraging responsible consumption by implementing comprehensive recycling and waste management programs
+We aim to minimize the environmental impact of campus activities while encouraging responsible consumption by implementing comprehensive recycling and waste management programs:

 - Zero-waste initiatives: Develop and promote campus-wide zero-waste policies, focusing on reducing packaging, reusing materials, and minimizing overall consumption.